 Spellbook's legal-specific training minimizes potential bias in document creation and review.
 The platform's benchmarking features help ensure all legal documents align with industry standards, supporting fair and equitable representation for every client regardless of background.

-Always double-check what AI writes for you.
 AI can make mistakes or use outdated legal information.
 Make sure to verify facts against trusted sources, check that all case references are correct and current, and review AI drafts to ensure they make sense and follow legal rules.

 Spellbook supports appropriate attribution by helping you refine and customize AI-assisted content.
-The platform's collaborative design ensures meaningful human involvement in all created documents, helping you maintain proper copyright compliance while still leveraging AI for greater productivity.
+The platform's collaborative design ensures meaningful human involvement in all created documents, helping lawyers maintain proper copyright compliance while still leveraging AI for greater productivity.

 {{cta-surprise-red}}